IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - Add ability to register various .csv file locations in Scraper so they aren't hardcoded in functions
-  - move all export_to_csv calls into Scraper under production mode
+ - Add explicit printing setting to Scrapers, decoupling it from 'production' mode

 #### What is still in development?
 Known Issues?
  - add streamers.get_streamer_ids_with_missing_follower_data()